braedynl/CSE231-020-SS20/GETTING_STARTED.md

 - Assignment Style: Coding
 - Collaboration: Allowed

 Labs are meant as practice material for all other assignments in the course.
 Because of this, labs are graded leniently, and follow a pass/fail scheme.
 The way labs are treated is dependent on your semester (see below).
-Lab submissions are on Mimir, and have test-cases so that you may check your work.
+Test-cases are provided.
 Labs can be submitted an infinite number of times before the deadline.

 From the syllabus:
 > Students who get a zero ("no credit") on more than two (2) laboratory exercises will have their course grade reduced by 0.5 for _each laboratory exercise missed beyond two_.
 For example, if a student had sufficient points to normally earn a 3.0, but obtained four (4) zeroes on the laboratory exercises, that student's grade will be reduced by 2\*0.5, i.e. they will earn a 2.0 course grade.